How Common Is Bloat In German Shepherds?(Major Facts 2026)

 Activity:

-- High activity after meals increases risk
+- High activity after meals increases the risk

 - Stress or anxiety can trigger digestive problems